 Two more pins followed, including a pin by Mondragon after multiple takedowns.

 “I felt a rush of excitement going through my body,” she said.
 “Not only was I proud of myself, I was proud of my teammates.
 Seeing each of us working hard and applying techniques we learn in practice definitely shows the results on the mat.”

 Other impressive feats came from sophomore JD Quijano Perez, who completely turned the tides in her match after being held down by her opponent.
 Quijano Perez was able to get up and take down her opponent, pinning her for the win, and subsequently writing up the crowd.
 Her pin put the stamp on AT’s win, finalizing their 30-12 victory.

 Holland took pride in the way his girls demonstrated drive and motivation

 “We saw the fight.
 You can’t teach that,” said Holland.

 Holland also acknowledged how important the opportunity to compete in a second match during meets was for the girls.

 “The great thing about wrestling is that there’s not just always tomorrow, there’s always another match,” he said.

 The girls have upcoming meets against conference rivals Morton and Willowbrook.
-Holland discussed the team’s plans to improve, saying that the goal is to increase his team’s willingness to take shots at the opponents.
+Holland discussed the team’s plans to improve before these big duels, saying that the goal is to increase his team’s willingness to take shots at the opponents.

 “We take a lot of shots in practice,” he said.
 “What we see in practice we need to start seeing out here,” he said.